Responsibility for the Holocaust: Norway

 Amid a prewar population of 3 million, there were only 2,100 Jews living there, the largest contingency residing in Oslo.
 After Norway was invaded, the Nazis took control of the government by June 1940 and the native government went into exile.
 Power was given to the German Reichskommissar Josef Terboven and the Norwegian Fascist Party leader Vidkun Quisling, who supported the institution of anti-Jewish legislation.
 Quisling attempted to establish himself as the ruler of occupied Norway, but the Nazis only used him as leader of a puppet government.
 Like in Denmark, radios were confiscated from Jews by Norwegian police in May 1940.
 On 20 April 1940, SS Einsatzkommandos were established in Oslo, Bergen, Stavanger, Kristiansand, and Trondheim.
 The Nazis, assisted by Norwegian police units, managed to round up 763 Jews, who were deported to Auschwitz where they were murdered.
 Another 930 Jews escaped to Sweden from Norway.
 However, the Nazis and their collaborators were very unpopular in Norway and many Jews were saved by the actions of Norwegians, including civil servants and police officers.
 Quisling and other Norwegians, who collaborated with the Nazis, were executed as traitors after the war, at least partly due to their involvement in the Holocaust.

 Palestine

+Sometime in 1937, when the Nazi regime was considering the forced migration of Germany's Jews (and secretly those across Europe writ-large), Palestinian Arab nationalist and Muslim religious leader, the Grand Mufti of Jerusalem Haj Amin al-Husseini told Hitler that if he wanted to remain allied to the Arabs, he "must close Europe's exit to Jews" so as to prevent their immigration into Palestine.
+Simultaneously, al-Husseini told the British officials that to prevent Arabs and Muslims from being Britain's "enemies" they must likewise "close entrance to Palestine" for their Jewish population.
+Meanwhile, al-Husseini also urged "all Muslims to rid their lands of Jews."

-A Palestinian Arab nationalist and a Muslim religious leader, the Grand Mufti of Jerusalem Haj Amin al-Husseini worked for Nazi Germany as a propagandist and a recruiter of Muslim volunteers for the Waffen-SS and other units.
+After the suppressed Great Palestinian Revolt in British-controlled Palestine, al-Husseini worked for Nazi Germany as a propagandist and a recruiter of Muslim volunteers for the Waffen-SS and other units.
+In a letter from January 1941, al-Husseini asked Hitler to "help solve the Jewish question" in the Arab lands, akin to what "was being done in Germany."
 On 28 November 1941, Hitler officially received al-Husseini in Berlin.
-Hitler told al-Husseini of the Germans' "uncompromising fight against the Jews", which included the Jews in Arab territories.
+Hitler spoke of the Germans' "uncompromising fight against the Jews", which included the Jews in Arab territories; after the meeting, the two "agreed to cooperate in committing genocide against the Jews."
 The Mufti spent the remainder of the war assisting with the formation of Muslim Waffen-SS units in the Balkans and the formation of schools and training centers for imams and mullahs who would accompany the Muslim SS and Wehrmacht units.
-Beginning in 1943, al-Husseini was involved in the organization and recruitment of Bosnian Muslims into several divisions, the largest of which was the 13th "Handschar" division.
+Beginning in 1943, al-Husseini was involved in the organization and recruitment of Bosnian Muslims into several divisions, the largest of which was the 13th "Handschar" division, a unit known for its combat brutality and savagery but also for committing atrocities against Jewish civilians.